-with the scaling factor and one without.
+On TFD, we follow a similar procedure as in MNIST, but with larger model capacity (GSNs with 2000-2000 tanh units) and a wider hyperparameter range on the input noise level (between 0.1 and 0.7), the hidden noise level (between 0.5 and 5.0), and the number of walkback steps (between 2 and 6).
+For comparison, two types of models are trained, one with the scaling factor and one without.
 The evaluation metric is the same as the one used in MNIST experiments.
 We compute the Parzen density estimation on the first 10,000 test set examples.
-The best model without learning the scaling factor results in LL = 1044, and the best model with learning the scaling factor results in 1215 when the scaling factor from the first walkback step is used and 1189 when all the scaling factors are used together with their corresponding walkback steps.
+The best model without learning the scaling factor results in LL = 1044, and the best model with learning the scaling factor results in 1215, when the scaling factor from the first walkback steps.
 As two further comparisons, using the mean over training examples to train the Parzen density estimator results in LL = 632, and using the validation set examples to train the Parzen estimator obtains LL = 2029 (this can be considered as an upper bound when the generated samples are almost perfect).
-Figure 11 shows the consecutive samples generated with the best model, compared with Figure 9 that is trained without the scaling factor.
-In addition, Figure 10 shows the learned scaling factor for both datasets that confirms the hypothesis on the effect of the scaling factors made in Section 3.3.
+Figure 8 shows the consecutive samples generated with the best model, compared with Fig. 9 that is trained without the scaling factor.
+In addition, Fig. 10 shows the learned scaling factor for both datasets that confirms the hypothesis on the effect of the scaling factors made in Section 3.3.